Sean Senechal: Education and Work

 Senechal attended undergraduate programs initially in Physics (theoretical) and Math, but then, after reading the book The Structure of Scientific Revolution, moved into Sociology (of Knowledge) followed by pre-med courses UC Berkeley.
 Attending California State University in San Francisco in the MA program (in collaboration with the SF Army Presidio) on Biology (Behavior and Physiology), Sean continued graduate Ph.D. work, studying Animal Physiology and Cognition (attention in humans) at UC Davis.
 Advanced to candidacy and completed research on covert attention in humans.
 Around this time, Senechal met and fell in love with a yearling horse and developed a deep interest in understanding the horse, directly through the horse communications to horse and people.
 Senechal began research in evidence-based methods to enable animals to communicate their needs and wants to humans (modeled initially after the techniques used with Koko the Gorilla).
-In the 2000's the animal communication work expanded to dogs (using a German Shepherd named Chal and a Border Collie named Starlight, and resulted in a Random House book titled Dogs Can Sign, Too.
+In the 2000s the animal communication work expanded to dogs (using a German Shepherd named Chal and a Border Collie named Starlight, and resulted in a Random House book titled Dogs Can Sign, Too.
 The following book (in process) focuses on the Border Collie (Starlight) who inspired Sean to find a way to help disabled dogs who are both hard of hearing, seeing, and moving communicate too.
 In the 2020s cats joined the project and a new technique emerged, soon to be documented.